To live is so startling, it leaves but little room for other occupations. . . Emily Dickinson

 First session expectations . . .

 For many reasons, you might feel emotional during the first few sessions.
 This can happen when you feel vulnerable and disclose painful, personal information that may have never escaped your lips until now.
 You may feel relieved during the first session as if you've laid down some bricks, however there are more bricks to unload!
-Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready!
+Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready, willing, and able!

 I'm afraid to disclose personal information . . .